fleaflet/flutter_map/lib/src/layer/tile_layer/tile_provider/network/caching/built_in/impl/native/README.md

 The `BuiltInMapCachingProvider`, referred to as just 'built-in caching', is implemented using the filesystem for storage on native platforms.

+The filesystem is used over alternatives such as databases because:

+* Cached tiles can be read immediately without any preprocessing step; writing to the cache does need to potentially wait for an 'initialisation'
+* It is lightweight and adds only additional packages to a shipped app, not binaries
+* It is likely to be more resilient across platforms than trying to ship a binary
+* The capabilities of a database in terms of relationships are not required

 Cached tiles & their metadata are stored as individual keyed files.
 An additional file is used to improve the efficiency of tracking and reducing the cache size, called the 'size monitor'.

 ## Tiles